interactiveaudiolab/VocalSketchDataSet/README.md

 * hearing_problems - The participant's response to the question: "Have you ever been diagnosed with a hearing problem?"
 * speech_problems - The participant's response to the question: "Have you ever been diagnosed with a speech problem?""
 * years_actively_using_music_tech - The participant's response to the question: "Estimate (in years and months, e.g. 5 years 2 months) how long you have been actively using ﻿audio/music production technology (e.g. recording, mixing, synthesis technology)."
-* frequency_using_music_tech - The participant's response to the question: "How frequently do you use audio/music production technology (e.g. recording, mixing, synthesis technology)?"
+* frequency_using_music_tech - The participant's response to the question: "How frequently do you use audio/music production technology (e.g. recording, mixing, synthesis technology)?" (*Never, Less than once or twice a year, Once or twice a year, Once or twice a month, Once or twice a week, More than once or twice a week*)
 * years_actively_making_music - The participant's response to the question: "Estimate (in years and months, e.g. 5 years 2 months) how long you have been actively creating, practicing, or performing music."
-* frequency_making_music - The participant's response to the question: "How frequently do you create, practice, or perform music?"
+* frequency_making_music - The participant's response to the question: "How frequently do you create, practice, or perform music?" (*Never, Less than once or twice a year, Once or twice a year, Once or twice a month, Once or twice a week, More than once or twice a week*)
 * years_actively_singing - The participant's response to the question: "Estimate (in years and months, e.g. 5 years 2 months) how long you have been actively singing."
-* frequency_singing - The participant's response to the question: "How frequently do you sing?"
+* frequency_singing - The participant's response to the question: "How frequently do you sing?" (*Never, Less than once or twice a year, Once or twice a year, Once or twice a month, Once or twice a week, More than once or twice a week*)